wjakob/nanobind/docs/exchanging.rst

 *How could this happen?*
-The reason is that type casters convert function arguments and return values once, but further changes will not automatically propagate to across the language barrier because the representations are not intrinsically linked to each other.
-This problem not specific to STL types---for example, the following function will similarly not update its argument once exposed in Python.
+The reason is that type casters convert function arguments and return values once, but further changes will not automatically propagate across the language barrier because the representations are not intrinsically linked to each other.
+This problem is not specific to STL types---for example, the following function will similarly not update its argument once exposed in Python.